daniel10012/progress-log/learned_concepts.md

     def __str__(self):
         return self.text"
-add our new app logs in setting.py in our management app (dont forget "," at the end can mess up django) python manage.py makemigrations (creates initial.py in the migrations file of our app) python manage.py sqlmigrate logs 0001   (show what SQL does with migrate)
+add our new app logs in setting.py in our management app (dont forget "," at the end can mess up django) ex: "testapp", python manage.py makemigrations (creates initial.py in the migrations file of our app) python manage.py sqlmigrate logs 0001   (show what SQL does with migrate)
 python manage.py migrate (executes the init)